TheoW03/TheoW03/README.md

 my preferred languages are C++, java, C#...

-I spend most of my time, working on compilers and emulators.
+I spend most of my time, working on compilers, emulators and occasional game dev.

 I also enjoy gaming anime and being a furry >:3